 Here are a few notes to help you understand our worship.

 We come together in joy.
 The service starts with a call to worship and a hymn of praise.
 Singing together unites our voices and turns our hearts to God.
 We sing often during worship.
-We are blessed with a wonderful choir and Director of music who lead us in song and prepare special music.
+We are blessed with a wonderful choir, an excellent organist and a Director of Music who lead us in song and prepare special music.

 We pass the Peace of Christ.
 As forgiven people we are at peace.
 We share that peace with all who are present.

 We take the Scripture seriously.
-We always read it worship and often our hymns are based on Scripture passages.
+Scripture is always read aloud during worship and often our hymns are based on Scripture passages.
 Sometimes we read the scripture responsively, meaning that the worship leader reads one line and then we read the next.
 Our pastor prepares carefully to preach from the Scripture of the day, but all parts of the worship service reflect upon Scripture.
 We pray to God that we will hear God’s word for us in scripture and sermon.

 We offer God gifts of song, prayer, service and money; these are ways to say thanks and share what we have.
 Gifts of money will be used wherever most needed to support the work of the church.
-The is a QT code on the worship bulletin, if that is easier for you.
+There is a QR code on the worship bulletin, if that is easier for you.